PuffyKerry/AI-Assisted_Seal_Photograph_Image_Processing_and_Correction_System_in_Rust/README.md

-Status as of 12/17: DCP fleshed out and testing of it started.
-Linear Regression added, not tested yet.
+Status as of 12/22: DCP-based dehazing fully fleshed out, can be made a bit more modular/flexible/efficient.
+Moving on to ML stuff now, hope it goes well (top ten words before disaster: "I hope it goes well")
 TODO:
   - Improve formatting of README and documentation in general.
   - IMPROVE FILE STRUCTURE ASAP, I really need to make it more understandable.